[Page Updated: 1 June 2022]

 So many people have been searching our website for the “Brightest Headlamp.”
-We have answered many emails on the topic, but here it is laid out for you in an easy-to-read format.
+We have answered many emails about bright headlamps, but here it is laid out for you in an easy-to-read format.

 Brightest Headlamp – Why It’s a Scam

-- Color of Light – the temperature of the light beam affects the user experience dramatically.
+The temperature of the light beam affects the user experience dramatically.
 1,000 lumens of yellowish ‘too-warm’ light vs 1,000 lumens of white daylight type light – is so different.
 The yellow beam could be 2,000 lumens and still not be nearly as helpful.
 Choose a beam with CREE bulbs that gives the brightest white light possible.
-The Petzl Ultra Rush, Nao+, and Nao all have very white colored beams compared to Fenix, Black Diamond, or Coast headlamps.
+The Petzl Ultra Rush, Nao+, and Nao all have very white-colored beams compared to Fenix, Black Diamond, or Coast headlamps.
 Olight Wave is also quite white.

 After 800 lumens or so, a headlamp loses its usefulness for many situations.
 If you want to light up the entire forest or light up a runway for a plane, OK, get a 3,000-lumen headlamp or flashlight.
 Otherwise, get a light that is going to last, and a light that is going to help you do many things, not just knock birds out of the sky.